autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Dampening modelling will skip intervals where there are a low number of matching generation samples for intervals.
 This is defaulted at two to get a "peak" generation value, but a value of one is also allowed for experimentation.

-Do not set this value higher than the minimum matching intervals or the number of past days considered for automated dampening.
+This value must be less than or equal to the minimum matching intervals or the number of past days considered for automated dampening.

 **Key: "automated_dampening_minimum_matching_intervals"**